Ultrasounds & Mammograms

 How to check for breast cancer

-Ultrasounds and mammograms are diagnostic tests used for the early detection of breast cancer.
-An ultrasound uses sound waves; a mammogram uses x-rays.
+Ultrasounds and mammograms are diagnostic tests used for early detection of breast cancer.
+An ultrasound uses sound waves, while a mammogram uses X-Rays.
+Ultrasounds can provide more detailed and specific information than mammograms because they can access areas of breast tissue that mammograms cannot reach.

 Statistics